TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 ### What Do You Gain by Flawless Issue Report?

 - no further questions from the maintainers, just "thanks" → **more free time (attention) for you**, no need to think about the answers and reading their text
-- higher chance of fixing of your issue → **you can enjoy the fixed in 1-2 days**, without waiting - unclear issues can take over 6 months to resolve, even if it's just missing '=' in the output
+- higher chance of fixing of your issue → **you can enjoy the fix in 1-2 days**, without waiting - unclear issues can take over 6 months to resolve, even if it's just missing '=' in the output
 - the maintainer will like you more because you're clear for them → **your issues will get higher priority** the longer and the better your write them
 - feature requests → after creating a streak of closed issues, **your feature requests will be more likely accepted**

-### Where Your Should Apply it?
+### Where Should You Apply it?

 Writing issue like this takes extra attention, thought and energy.
 It takes a few weeks to get used to it. **So should you write flawless issues in every Github repository you work with?** It would probably drain your energy and burn-out into falling back to just poor issue reports.